Skip to main content

 Content without behavior

-The market is saturated with information and content.
-Most organizations aren’t struggling because they lack information — but because behavior change doesn’t happen consistently.
+There's no shortage of information and content.
+Most organizations aren't struggling because they lack information.
+They struggle because behavior change doesn't happen consistently across teams.

 Campfire POV